Waterfowl Blind Laws

 Placement of Blinds Adjacent to Certain Wildlife Management Areas

-No stationary blinds shall be licensed in the waters adjacent to the Chickahominy Wildlife Management Area (WMA) in Charles City County, the Game Farm Marsh WMA in New Kent County, and the Ragged Island WMA in Isle of Wight County.
+No stationary blinds shall be licensed in the waters adjacent to the Chickahominy Wildlife Management Area (WMA) in Charles City County, the Game Farm Marsh WMA in New Kent County, the Lands End WMA in King George County, Ware Creek WMA in New Kent County, and the Ragged Island WMA in Isle of Wight County.

 Occupied or Unoccupied Blinds